ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/run-in-the-cloud/function-as-a-service/aws-lambda.md

 Follow the steps below to set up an AWS account.

-1. Create an <a href="https://aws.amazon.com/getting-started/guides/setup-environment/module-one/" target="_blank">AWS account</a>.
+1. Create an <a href="https://docs.aws.amazon.com/SetUp/latest/UserGuide/setup-AWSsignup.html" target="_blank">AWS account</a>.

-    >**Info:** For detailed instrucitons on creating an AWS account, see []().
+    >**Info:** For detailed instrucitons on creating an AWS account, see <a href="https://aws.amazon.com/getting-started/guides/setup-environment/module-one/" target="_blank">Module 1: Create Your AWS Account</a>.

-2. <a href="https://docs.aws.amazon.com/SetUp/latest/UserGuide/setup-prereqs-instructions.html" target="_blank">Sign in</a> to the AWS account you created.
+2. <a href="https://docs.aws.amazon.com/SetUp/latest/UserGuide/setup-rootuser.html" target="_blank">Sign in</a> to the AWS account you created.

-    >**Info:** For detailed instrucitons on creating an AWS account, see []().

 ### Create a user

 Follow the steps below to create a new user in your AWS account.

-1. Create a <a href="" target="_blank">new AWS user</a>.
+1. Create a <a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console" target="_blank">new AWS user</a> by providing access to the AWS Management Console.

+    >**Info:** Enter a username and enable access to the AWS Management Console.

-2. <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-authentication-user.html#cli-authentication-user-create" target="_blank">Set the permissions</a> to the created user.
+2. <a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console" target="_blank">Set the permissions</a> to the created user.

-    >**Info:** Enter the username, enable programmatic access, and make sure the user has the `AWSLambda_FullAccess` or higher permissions.
-For detailed instrucitons on creating an AWS account, see []().
+    >**Info:** Enable `AWSLambda_FullAccess` or higher permissions.

 3. Obtain the <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-authentication-user.html#cli-authentication-user-get" target="_blank">access keys</a>.

-4. Configure the <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html" target="_blank">AWS CLI</a> using the access key and secret generated in the user creation.
+4. Configure the <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-authentication-user.html#cli-authentication-user-configure.title" target="_blank">AWS CLI</a> for the user by providing the access key and secret generated in the user creation.

-    >**Info:** For detailed instrucitons on creating an AWS account, see [](https://docs.aws.amazon.com/cli/latest/userguide/cli-authentication-user.html#cli-authentication-user-configure.title).

 ### Create a role